 Meltwater can also start to form pipelines when flowing down into these cracks.
 These pipelines are called moulins and can go all the way to the base of the glacier.
 It is inadvisable to fall into one of these either.

-Glaciers can also flow over things, covering them up.
-This can be regular land and mountains, but this can also include active volcanos.
-When the volcano erupts it can be quite dramatic and dangerous, as not only molten lava but also water, ice and rocks gets spewed out into the surrounding landscape.
+As they move, glaciers can flow over things over time, covering them up.
+This can be regular land and mountains, but this can also include active volcanoes.
+When the volcano erupts it can be quite dramatic and dangerous, as not only molten lava but also water, ice and rocks get spewed out into the surrounding landscape.

 So we know that glaciers flow and move, but what kind of speeds are we looking at?
-Many move at a, pardon the pun, glacial rate or just a few centimeters a year.
-Others known as galloping glaciers can move at up to 50m in a day, so it varies quite a lot on the local conditions.
+Many move at a glacial rate (hence the phrase), i.e. just a few centimetres a year.
+Others known as galloping glaciers can move at up to 50 m in a day, so it varies quite a lot on the local conditions.
 With speeds like this you’d think that glaciers would have taken over the earth by now.
 Luckily temperature and water have taken care of that.

 When a glacier meets the coast, it starts to float on top of the water.
 Here it forms huge ice cliffs, the edges of which start to break off in a process known as calving.
 This is a noisy and violent process, and the result is that you get big chunks of ice floating in the ocean which are, you guessed it, ice bergs!
 Over time being in the water and floating off to warmer climates causes these ice bergs to melt and so the glaciers are stopped from taking over.